Tolkien didn’t write too much about the Woodmen, although they exist on the periphery of several of his stories.

 After the War of the Ring, it seems like the Woodmen’s future is looking up: after the elves of Lorien and Mirkwood destroyed Dol Guldur and removed its evil presence from Mirkwood for good, the entire central portion of Mirkwood was given to the Woodmen and Beornings (the descendants of our friendly neighborhood skin changer, Beorn) to share.
 I can’t say anything about their earlier history, but to be given so much land (which was bordered directly on the north and south by the elvish realms of Thranduil and Celeborn), the Woodmen were either already on good terms with the elves, or they were about to be.

-SOURCES: Histories of Middle Earth vol. 11 (“Quendi and Eldar”)
+SOURCES: LOTR, LOTR Appendices, The Hobbit, The Histories of Middle Earth vol. 12 (“Of Dwarves and Men”)